Kiik913/Happy-Birthday-Palak-Chauhan-Full-webpage-With-google-forced-limitation/README.md

 # Happy Birthday Palak Chauhan! 🎂🎈

-A beautiful, interactive birthday web app dedicated to **Sonakshi**, built with HTML, CSS, and JavaScript.
+A beautiful, interactive birthday web app dedicated to **Palak Chauhan**, built with HTML, CSS, and JavaScript.
 It features an improved UI, smart URL/search handling, and a playful experience designed to feel like a personal digital gift.

 ---